What are Arab & Islamic Studies?

 The Bachelor of Middle Eastern and Central Asian Studies (Honours) degree exemplifies the ANU commitment to research-led education.
 Building on the Bachelor of Bachelor of Middle Eastern and Central Asian Studies, it gives you high-level preparation for professional life or a higher degree by research through the development of an advanced knowledge of the research principles and methods and theoretical concepts of Middle Eastern and Central Asian studies, and through the design and implementation of a research project, typically a 20,000 word thesis, that leads to the development of new understandings or that provides solutions to complex problems.

 Applicants should in the first instance contact the CAIS Honours convenor.
+Please see the College of Arts and Social Sciences information page (which includes CASS Masters and Honours Guide)

 The Delegated Authority for the Bachelor of Middle Eastern and Central Asian Studies (Honours) plan HMECA is the CASS Associate Dean Students.
 All admissions to this plan must be approved by the Delegated Authority.